ConstanzaFosco/Fosco-Zurita_Short_run-economic-effects-of-lockdowns/README.md

 # SIRLabor_SMR_Chile_Covid19

-# Constanza Fosco &amp; Felipe Zurita (2021) - Assessing the short-run effects of lockdown policies on economic activity, with an application to the Santiago metropolitan area.
+# Constanza Fosco &amp; Felipe Zurita (2021) - Assessing the short-run effects of lockdown policies on economic activity, with an application to the Santiago Metropolitan Region, Chile.

 **Programs, input files, and relevant information to replicate the results.**